Actor Hal Holbrook, Who Played Mark Twain Longer Than Twain Himself, Dies At 95

 In his long-running one-man show, Mark Twain Tonight, Holbrook brought the crotchety Southern humorist to life through acerbic monologues.
 Twain was the pen name under which Samuel Clemens created classic American characters like Tom Sawyer and Huckleberry Finn.
 Holbrook performed the show for more than six decades, playing the role of Mark Twain longer than Clemens himself did.

-"There was real bite and a certain amount of savagery in that performance, but people loved it," said Holbrook's friend and film critic Richard Schickel.
+"There was real bite and a certain amount of savagery in that performance, but people loved it," said Holbrook's friend and film critic Richard Schickel in a 2009 NPR interview.
 "Hal made [Twain] lovable [through] some strange connection he had made with Twain's character."

 Holbrook said he never stopped finding fresh humor in the lines he had first memorized decades ago.
 In 2008, he told NPR that he always laughed at the Twain quote, "There are shoals and shoals of fools out there, running around outside the asylum, exhibiting some form of specialized insanity."